lukas-pastva/web-claude/README.md

 The deployment already includes HTTP probes for both endpoints.

 ## Auto-refresh diff
-In the repo view, toggle **Auto refresh** to periodically update the working‑tree diff and status.
+In the repo view, toggle **Auto refresh** to periodically update the working-tree diff and status.
 You can set the refresh interval (default 5s; minimum 2s).

-psw 2025
-bump